clides/clides/README.md

 AI/ML Enthusiast: Exploring cutting-edge AI and ML techniques and their applications.

 Project Development: Building projects that are not only fun but also applicable to real-life scenarios.
+Check out my projects [here](https://github.com/clides/Projects)

 Open Source: Contributing to the open-source community to share knowledge and grow together.

 Technologies I Love ❤️

-Programming Languages: Python, Java, Racket, C
+Programming Languages: Python, Java, Racket, C, C#

 AI/ML Tools: TensorFlow, PyTorch, Scikit-learn, OpenCV, etc